rikumat/chess-engine/documentation/implementation.md

 ## Classes
 This project is divided into 3 classes: Ai, Board and Engine.

-### Board
+### MoveGenerator
 This class is responsible for generating legal moves.
-This class is used solely by The Ai class.
-Board's only interface to outside modules is the .get_moves_from_board method, which takes board and player's color as argument.
+This class is used solely by both the Ai and Engine classes.
+Ai uses MoveGenerator to find legal moves on each minimax level.

 ### Engine
-This class is responsible for keeping track of the game state, and verifying the player's moves. this class's game matrix is updated every time Ai's .calculate_move method returns a new move, and when player inputs a valid move.
+This class is the user interface of the game.
+This class contains all gameloops, and all the code related to user input.
+This class contains methods for validating user input, and checking move legality.
+This class also stores the board state, and executes moves chosen by the player and the ai.
+Instances of Ai and MoveGenerator are injected for an instance of this class.
+The .run is the entry point of the program, and starts the main gameloop, which takes input from user and Ai.
+Once this loop is broken, the program exits.

 ### Ai
-This class is responsible for calculating a move in response to the user's move.
-This class is only used in the main gameloop found in index.py.
-This class's only interface to other modules is the .calculate_move method, which takes a 2-dimensional list (chess board) and players's color as arguments, and returns a move in the same form user inputs their move.
+This class is responsible for calculating the best move from a given chessboard for given color.
+Methods of this class are only used in the Engine class.
+The alphabeta function is used to calculate a move, validate move legality, and detect checkmates and stalemates.
+This is done according to the following logic:

+- Checkmate: minimax/alphabeta is called on color x with depth 2 (one own and one opponents move) if the best scenario after these moves results in the color x king being eaten, either stalemate or checkmate has occured.
+To confirm this is a checkmate, alphabeta is also called on depth 1 with the opposite color, to tell whether the king of color x is currently under attack.
+If it is, a checkmate has occured.

+- Stalemate: if best case scenario in 2 moves starting from color x is the color x king being eaten, but color x king is not currently under attack, a stalemate has occured.

+- move legality: after color x has moved, call alphabeta/minimax with the opposite color and depth 1.
+If this results in color x king being eaten, the move is illegal, as color x didn't get out of check.

 ## Utils